Strategies, research, industry trends — your pulse on the marketplace

 This approach will help you build new communities.
 Just encourage everyone to use hashtags related to your brand and product sector, like #beauty or #fashion.
 Community commerce content is quick to create.
 TikTok was designed to make content creation easy and expensive, and videos can be uploaded within minutes.

-4. Make sure content is shoppable
+4. Make your content shoppable

-TikTok, for example, lets brands link their Shopify product catalogs, which will show up in the Shopping tab on your profile.
+TikTok Shop, for example, lets brands link their Shopify product catalogs, which will show up in the Shopping tab on your profile.
 Other e-commerce platforms, like Square and OpenCart, will be on board soon.
 You can also add product links to videos that feature your items.

 Community commerce examples